-Employers' increasing reliance on hourly workers is typically associated with freelance "gig economy" jobs (like rideshare driving or on-demand delivery), but even traditional jobs like retail and construction are now more likely to be paid by the hour.
-In New Jersey, this is increasingly the case in two sectors that are key contributors to overall employment and GDP: leisure and hospitality (11% of the workforce) and health care (12% of the workforce).
-Hourly workers are more likely to have fluctuations in income, with frequent schedule changes and variation in the number of hours available for work each week and/or month.
+Employers' increasing reliance on hourly workers is typically associated with freelance "gig economy" jobs (like rideshare driving or on-demand delivery), but even traditional jobs are now more likely to be paid by the hour, especially in retail, health care, food service, and construction.
+52 These workers are more likely to have fluctuations in income, with frequent schedule changes and variation in the number of hours available for work each week/month.
 They are also less likely to receive benefits, such as health insurance, paid time off, family leave, or retirement benefits, especially if they work fewer than 30 hours per week at a single job.
+While there are hourly workers across all sectors in Wisconsin, the largest concentrations are in food service, retail, and long-term health and personal care services.
+53